 This app is lovely.
 I have to share that, while writing this today, I re-downloaded the app onto my phone.
 It seems I hadn’t used it in many years, but I clearly remembered using it back when Nathan and I were long distance.

 Somehow, I remembered my login information and suddenly, I was in a time capsule of our relationship.
 Nathan & I hadn’t written any messages to each other in this app since 2014, but they were all still there.
 Adorable drawings.
-Sweet messages back and forth.
+Sweet, flirty text messages back and forth.
 What a gift!

 I got so emotional going through them and started crying.
 When I had scrolled back all the way back to the top, wouldn’t you know it, it said Nathan & Amy paired March 28, 2013, exactly FIVE YEARS ago to THE DAY that I write this post.
 I love that serendipity.